IRP-TU-BS/urdf_viz/README.md

 # URDF Visualization Tool

-This tool provides an easy way of visualizing a model defined in URDF and also interact with it.
+This tool provides an easy way of visualizing and interacting with a model defined in [URDF](http://wiki.ros.org/urdf).
 It is based on [pyrender](https://github.com/mmatl/pyrender) and represents an extension of an [implementation](https://dfki-ric.github.io/pytransform3d/_auto_examples/visualizations/render_urdf.html) by the DFKI.

 ## Getting started